-The Best Latex Mattress 2021Updated on January 20, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Latex Mattress 2021Updated on March 5, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 For decades, latex was viewed as only a luxury mattress option, out of reach for most customers.
 In recent years, though, latex has become more affordable thanks to the increasing availability of online mattress retailers, and now, latex mattresses offer excellent performance and value while remaining within the budget of most mattress shoppers.